Jay1chand/image-control-verilog/README.md

 # image-control-verilog
-controls and basic functions on manipulation of images
+Controls and basic functions on manipulation of images Here we are going to implement a verilog code to manipulate image brightness by increasing,decreasing,thersholding and inverting an image based on select statement.